 The Torah reveals to us God’s holy days.
-Leviticus 23:4 says, The seven holy days are:
+Leviticus 23:4 says, “These are the appointed times of the Lord.”
+The seven holy days are:

 The 7 Feasts of Leviticus 23

 Feast of Unleavened Bread (6-8)

 Day of Atonement (26-32)

 People often think of these as Jewish holidays—and they are—but they are not the unique property of Judaism.
 First and foremost, they are God’s holy days.
 These holy days were first given to Jewish people, but their significance goes beyond the Jewish people.
 As Messiah was promised to Israel but was given through Israel to the whole world in order that “all the families of the earth will be blessed” (Gen. 12:3), so too these cherished days have significance for all of God’s people, Jew and Gentile alike.